euler-xyz/evk-periphery/script/README.md

 ### Batch via Safe

 You can pass `--batch-via-safe` option to the deployment script in order to create the a batch transaction in the Safe UI.
 For this option to be used, ensure that `SAFE_KEY` and `SAFE_ADDRESS` are defined in the `.env` file or provide a different option to derive the Safe signer key instead, i.e. `--ledger` or `--account ACC_NAME`.
 The address associated must either be a signer or a delegate of the Safe in order to be able to send the transactions.
+You can also provide the `--safe-address` option to the command instead of `SAFE_ADDRESS`.

 ### Use Safe API